AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ```

 ## Music Version
 When generating a song based on an existing song, the style of the returned song may not be appropriate.
-If you want to create a cover of the originally generated song (custom uploaded music is also supported), you need to use the music cover method, and you can specify the following content:
+If you want to create a cover of the previously generated song (custom uploaded music is also supported), you need to use the music cover method, and you can specify the following content:

-- action: The content is `cover`, and when performing a cover operation on custom uploaded music, it must be specified as: `upload_cover`.
+- action: The content is `cover`, and when it is a cover operation for custom uploaded music, the content must be specified as: `upload_cover`.
 - audio_id: The ID of the previously generated song.

-For example, if the ID of the originally generated song is: 0a1e1b10-c36a-41c9-9bfb-b26d9d25db98, then you can set the parameters as follows:
+For example, if the ID of the previously generated song is: 0a1e1b10-c36a-41c9-9bfb-b26d9d25db98, then you can set the parameters as follows:

 ```json
 {